 When getting dressed, older people should avoid ill-fitting trendy clothing in favor of loose-fitting and breathable fabrics.
 Cotton fabrics in subtle, complementary colors tend to flatter most skin tones and reduce friction on thin skin.

-This article provides a series of sewing adaptations for the elderly and the handicapped, allowing individuals to modify existing garments and learn about what features to look for when shopping for clothing.
+This article provides a series of sewing adaptations for the elderly and the disabled, allowing individuals to modify existing garments and learn about what features to look for when shopping for clothing.

-This comprehensive adaptive clothing guide includes tools and accessories that make dressing easier and covers the different styles of clothing that seniors should wear according to their needs.
+This comprehensive, adaptive clothing for elderly guide includes tools and accessories that make dressing easier and covers the different styles of clothing that seniors should wear according to their needs.

 For more information on other items that may be useful for family caregivers and loved ones, feel free to read our article on the Best Medical Alert Systems for the Elderly at Senior Strong.